 Extensive work has been done to assess non-avian ecology, with particular attention given to notable habitats, including those listed on the Scottish Biodiversity List and Annex 1 habitats.
 These ecological constraints have guided the turbine layout to avoid areas of significant environmental value.
-The Proposed Development has been designed to minimise impacts on key species with turbine locations adjusted to mitigate disturbance, displacement, and collision risks.
+The development has been designed to minimize impacts on key species with turbine locations adjusted to mitigate disturbance, displacement, and collision risks.

 Furthermore, a range of ecological surveys, including ornithology, peatland assessments, and watercourse studies, will inform mitigation measures and potential habitat enhancements.
-An Outline Nature Enhancement and Management Plan (ONEMP) is part of the EIA Report, focusing on protecting key species and improving habitats where necessary.
+A Biodiversity Enhancement Strategy (BES) is part of the EIA Report (Appendix 6.5), and it seeks to establish broad habitat interventions that will compensate for effects of the Proposed Development and improve the overall ecological status of the Site.